<% Response.buffer=True If Session("UserName") = "" Then Response.redirect "login.asp?Redirect=" &Request.Servervariables("URL") %> How To Invest

 In order to be successful in investing/trading you need to decide if you or someone else is going to do the managing of the account.
 That is, do you want to handle the research, buying and selling of the stocks and funds or do you want someone else to do that for you.

-Whether you do it yourself or not you still need to setup an account with either a fee-only Financial Planner or a securities brokerage house.
-At this time, this site does not recommend Financial Planners or brokerage houses.
-You can search the Internet using these words financial planner and stock broker to find the appropriate party.
+Whether you do it yourself or not you still need to setup an account with either a fee-only Financial Planner or a Securities Brokerage House.
+At this time, this site does not recommend Financial Planners or brokerages.
+You can search the Internet using these words 'financial planner' and 'stock broker' to find the appropriate party.
+To learn more on how to invest in the stock market for beginners, go to the How to invest, 101 for beginners.

 Buy Stocks Direct from Companies